7 WAYS FOR DIABETICS TO REDUCE STROKE RISK

 Get inspired by what motivates these stroke survivors.

-Aspirin regimen products for recurrent STROKE prevention
+Aspirin regimen products for recurrent stroke prevention

 Aspirin is not appropriate for everyone, so be sure to talk to your doctor before you begin an aspirin regimen.